-Pathways for Single Moms is currently offered in two regions.
+Pathways for Single Moms is currently offered in three regions across the state.
 To learn more, please click the icon below.

 Pathways for Single Moms eliminates many barriers women face when going back to school.
 From child care to tuition, this program helps women succeed through one-year certificate programs in growing STEM fields.

-Arizona has among the highest number of nonprofit organizations per capita in the entire nation yet at least 500,000 mothers and their families are living on the margins.
-Many women are interested in going back to school to get into a career track that provides a worthy wage.
+Arizona has among the highest number of nonprofit organizations per capita in the entire nation, yet at least 500,000 mothers and their families are living on the margins.
+Many women are interested in returning to school to get into a career track that provides a worthy wage.
 However, low wages, rising tuition costs, and child care challenges often provide a barrier to success.

-To address these challenges, WFSA created a pilot program of wraparound support for single mothers that helps them get certifications for careers with worthy wages, to break the cycle of poverty for women and their families.
-In addition to assisting in navigating the enrollment process, the program provides for up to 100% of tuition and childcare expenses, as well as a stipend for living expenses throughout the duration of the program.
+To address these challenges, WFSA created a pilot program of wraparound support for single mothers that helps them get certifications for careers with worthy wages to break the cycle of poverty for women and their families.
+In addition to assisting in navigating the enrollment process, the program provides up to 100% of tuition and childcare expenses, as well as a stipend for living expenses throughout the program.

 Single moms are beginning a new journey towards self-sufficiency with technical education training offered in partnership with Arizona organizations.